Falanke21/REM-demo-website/README.md

 ```

 ## Admin Dashboard
 This page serves the puepose of website admin managing various information and assets.
-Dashboard can be navigated to by logging in using credential of username and password of "admin".
+Dashboard can be navigated to by logging in using email: "admin" and password: "admin".
 Within the dashboard there are three subpages, each can be navigated to using the side drawer on the left:

  - **User**